Zabrane/qlnd/doc/channelBalancing.md

 Alternative submarine swap services include [boltz.exchange](https://boltz.exchange/) and [submarineswaps.org](http://submarineswaps.org/).
 These services also provide a way to pay lightning invoices with an on-chain payment.

-All channel images used below were generated using the non-custodial free [Zap Wallet](https://zap.jackmallers.com/).
-Alternative wallets, including desktop and mobile can be found at [lopp.net](https://www.lopp.net/lightning-information.html)

 ## Setup and Installation

 ### loop and loopd